linnykoleh/Spring/Notes.md

 ## Destroying beans priority

+- When you close a context the destruction phase completes: `applicationContext.close();`
+- Called also when JVM exit normally
+- Not called for `prototype` beans
 - Destroying ways
 	- Set a method to be called before destruction using the `destroy-method` attribute of the <bean /> element.
 	- Modify the bean to implement the `org.springframework.beans.factory.DisposableBean` interface and provide an implementation for the `destroy()` method (not recommended, since it couples the application code with Spring infrastructure).